XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-14. You can run the app again and set a breakpoint to see the behavior - the runtime behavior won't actually change, but we've corrected the oversight now.
+14. Run the app again and set a breakpoint to see the behavior; the runtime behavior won't change, but we've corrected the oversight now.

 ### Setting focus

 When we edit an entry, we often want to immediately begin typing.
-However, right now we have to tap on the field to begin editing.
+Currently, we must tap on the field to begin editing.
 Let's change that behavior by setting focus automatically.

-1. Open the **NoteEntryEditPage.xaml.cs** file.
+1. Open  **NoteEntryEditPage.xaml.cs**.

 2. Override the `OnAppearing` method and add a call to `textEditor.Focus()`.
-This will put focus into our `Editor` widget when the screen is displayed.
+This will place focus on our `Editor` control when the screen is displayed.

-3. Run the app and show the details for a note - it should immediately show the onscreen keyboard for that item.
+3. Run the app and show the details for a note; it should show the onscreen keyboard for that item.

-> On some devices, typically phones, you might _not_ want to have this behavior since it obscures the content on the small screen.
-We can restrict this to be desktop-only behavior through the `Device.RuntimePlatform` flag.
+> On some devices, typically phones, you might _not_ want this behavior since it can cover content on a small screen.
+We can restrict this to be desktop-only using the `Device.RuntimePlatform` flag.

 4. In the `OnAppearing` override, check the `Device.RuntimePlatform` property for either `Device.macOS` or `Device.UWP` and only change focus if it's one of those two platforms.